 This is not an Oscar Wilde quotation—it is from Voltaire.

-The quotation “illusion is the first of all pleasures” is from Voltaire (1694-1778) the French Enlightenment writer, historian and philosopher.
+The quotation “illusion is the first of all pleasures” has perhaps adhered to Wilde as it conforms with his penchants for decadence and superficiality.
+It comes, however, from Voltaire (1694-1778) the French Enlightenment writer, historian and philosopher.
 In the original French the expression reads:

 L'illusion est le premier plaisir.